 NOTICE TO EMPLOYERS: NECESSARY IN SC ACCIDENTS ON THE JOB

-If someone is seriously hurt at work, notice to the employer is immediate and medical care is usually in the form of an ambulance.
+If someone is seriously hurt at work, they immediately notify the employer, and an ambulance usually provides medical care.
 No questions or issues here.
 However, for someone who has a minor accident such as a strain, this provision can come into play.
 Oftentimes, a worker feels a strain or pain regularly if they work in intense or hard labor jobs.
 They cannot stop each time to report same.
 They may even go to an urgent care center or a chiropractor for relief.
-In these cases, it is still very important to report all accidents as soon as possible and request medical care from your employer so that the “notice” element is satisfied and a medical record is made.
-In many cases, what is first thought to be a relatively minor injury turns out later to be much more serious.
+In these cases, it is still very important to report all accidents as soon as possible and request medical care from your employer so that the employee satisfies the “notice” requirement and creates a medical record.
+In many cases, an injury that initially seems minor often develops into something much more serious later.

 Another common scenario is where an employee slips or is injured while lifting heavy loads in an “unwitnessed” accident.
-These cases are the best example of why it is so important to immediately report all incidences and ask for a report to be made just to be safe.
-Given the many examples of fraudulent claims in the past, employers and the Commission are naturally skeptical of claims reported far removed from the date in question.
-Regardless, any claim reported beyond ninety (90) days without good reason is forever barred by law.
+These cases are the best example of why it is so important to immediately report all incidences and ask the supervisor or manager to make a report just to be safe.
+Given the many examples of fraudulent claims in the past, employers and the Commission are naturally skeptical of claims that workers report long after the accident occurred.
+If a worker reports a claim more than ninety (90) days after the incident without good reason, the law permanently bars that claim.

 get help now.